DGraphXinye/DGraphFin_baseline/README.md

 This repo provides a collection of baselines for DGraphFin dataset.
-Please download the dataset at [DGraph website](http://dgraph.xinye.com) and place it under the folder './dataset/DGraphFin/raw'.
+Please download the dataset from the [DGraph](http://dgraph.xinye.com) web and place it under the folder './dataset/DGraphFin/raw'.

 ## Environments
 Implementing environment: